jaypaulb/kpmg-db-solver/docs/PRD.md

 ### Assumptions
 - **File Naming Convention**: Assets are stored as `{hash_value}.{filetype}`
+- **Hash Uniqueness**: Hash collision risk is negligible for asset matching
 - **Backup Integrity**: Backup files are intact and accessible
 - **Network Connectivity**: Stable connection to Canvus Server during operation
 - **Admin Privileges**: Tool will run with administrator privileges for file operations